samdze/godot-native-bullets-plugin/README.md

 - `texture`: controls what texture is sent to the bullet material.
 - `material`: the material used to render each bullet.
-- `collisions_enabled`: enables or disables collision detection, turning it off increases performances.
+- `collisions_enabled`: enables or disables collision detection, turning it off increases performance.
 - `collision_layer`: the collision layer to use during collision detection.
 Visible only if `collisions_enabled` is on.
 - `collision_mask`: the collision mask to use during collision detection.
 Visible only if `collisions_enabled` is on.
 - `collision_shape`: the CollisionShape to use during collision detection.
 Visible only if `collisions_enabled` is on.